 But frugal folks who are focusing on a barbecue with price as their key discriminator should consider not only the original purchase price of the grill, but also maintenance and operating costs as well.

+Purchase Price.
 Generally speaking, when it comes to start-up costs, charcoal grills offer the lowest prices.
-The most basic charcoal grills can be had for as little as $25, however you can find high-end charcoal grills for as much as $2000.
+The most basic charcoal grills can still be had today for as little as $30, however you can find high-end charcoal grills for as much as $2000.